Making the case for inclusion

 The commentary covers a lot of ground from the historic exclusion of transgender people broadly to the challenges transgender people in academia face specifically.
 If you were to choose a few takeaways you most want people to come away with, what would they be?

 People who live outside binary, sex-assigned gender identities have been around forever - across history, across cultures, across continents.
 I think it is important to recognize that given current reactions to trans people becoming more visible in the 21st century.
 Being able to continue this progress and overcome discrimination depends a great deal on support from our institutions because they ultimately have the power to define how trans people should be understood and treated.
 Academia has an important role to play in promoting understanding, but transgender scientists and scholars remain a disproportionately small minority.
 Working in academia is challenging and because of historic discrimination against trans people, people like us are rare here.
-When transgender people do not get the support they need to thrive within academia, we lose valuable perspective.
+When transgender people do not get the support they need to thrive within academia, we lose valuable perspectives.

 Where institutions are concerned, the commentary talks about being intentional about creating gender-inclusive spaces.
 Can you expand on that?

-Having facilities that are gender neutral such as bathrooms or housing on campus, at conferences, at field stations, is one important step.
+Having facilities that are gender-neutral such as bathrooms or housing on campus, at conferences, at field stations, is one important step.
 We're also grappling with how to bring together the larger national and international community when so many places are becoming unsafe.
 Being aware of these issues and implementing interventions that are appropriate for a given locale is helpful.
 Listening to the people affected is key.

 The commentary notes the need for a high level of rigor, ethics and inclusion in research relating to sex and gender.
 As a scientist, what are some ways you see that researchers can ensure their work embodies these qualities?